 The Children’s Repertory of Oregon Workshops (C.R.O.W) invites youth to share a message/picture on their Facebook page to show what they are doing that’s crafty, creative, artistic, musical or movement oriented to keep spirits up during this difficult time.
 And because laughter is the best medicine they are posting “Tutu Dads Fan Club” daily memes with tips on how to survive the COVID-19 crisis.

 The Clackamas County Arts Alliance invites the public to virtually enjoy the 2020 AEP Artist Group Wy’East Artisans Guild’s latest exhibit “What I’ve Read,” where participating artists’ work is based on books they have read.
-They also offer virtual magic lessons for kids ages 7 to 107 with Professor DR Schreiber, The Historical Conjurer.
+They also shared a video of art exhibit coordinator Sue Allen and her art, part of a new video series on Mt.
+Hood artists.

 Confluence is posting stories, photo galleries and videos that share the history, living cultures and ecology of the Columbia River system through Indigenous voices.
 Included are The Story of Saddleback Mountain, as told by Ray Gardenerof, and Voices of Family in Land and Sky, a discussion with Emily Washines (Yakama Nation) and Josiah Pinkham (Nez Perce) about finding resilience, comfort, and strength in times of challenge.